giasonep/giasonep.github.io/_posts/2021-11-26-getting-started-in-data-science.md

 ## Python & SQL Practice

 Daily practice for *thirty* minutes goes a long way.
+Try any or all of these sites to level up your coding skills.

 [<img src="/assets/images/jump_start/leetcode.png" align="center">](https://leetcode.com/)